ssusnea/EasyQualtrics/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of EasyQualtrics is to enable a user to easily import .csv files exported from Qualtrics into R and prepare those data sets for analysis.
+The goal of EasyQualtrics is to enable a user to import .csv files exported from Qualtrics into R and prepare those data sets for analysis with ease.

 ## Installation